Kayli/logspub/dev-data.md

       - time series
       - graph vertices and edges

+- processing in streaming vs messaging systems [^5]
+  - stream: message batches are units of work, so you have to buffer/accumulate them first
+  - messaging: individual messages are units of work

 - chunk types
   - network packet
     - formatted unit of data carried by a packet-switched network